Site icon Regpack

 What Is a Course Outline?

-A course outline is similar to a syllabus in your university classes: it lists the topics the class covers and the overarching goals of the course.
+A course outline is similar to a syllabus in your university classes: it lists the topics the class covers and the overarching course goals.
+While they have some common characteristics, an online course outline is somewhat different from a traditional university course syllabus.
+This is mostly because in-person classes rely on guidance from professors which allows for a more free-flowing structure.

 An online course, on the other hand, lends itself to easy confusion on the students’ part if not carefully structured.